kdirectorate/ansible/README.md

 limiting the run to only the "__imsai__" host.

 I don't do it, but if you configure your sudo user to not require a password you can take off the "--ask-become-pass".
-You will want to provide your own "inventory.ini" file of course and the -pb.yml files are good for me, but are at best a working example if you're trying to utilize these playbooks for yourself.
+You will want to provide your own "inventory.yml" file of course and the -pb.yml files are good for me, but are at best a working example if you're trying to utilize these playbooks for yourself.